AntiSomnus/sniffer/README.md

 - Need to install [Win10Pcap(Recommended)](http://www.win10pcap.org/), Npcap(might have slight issue of missing certain packets).
 Only test and modify the lib concerning Windows users.

+### Optional
+-  [pyshark](https://github.com/KimiNewt/pyshark) Used to parse brief infomation from raw packets.

+   - Tips:

+      However, the latest version works not well on Win10, so version 0.3.6.2 is only used and recommended if the the brief and efficient info for packet is what you need.

 ## Usage
 ```
 pip install -r requirements.txt
 python main.py

+#Optional lib `pyshark` for parsing brief info from packet.
+#pyshark version 0.3.6.2 is the only one that works an.
+pip install pyshark==0.3.6.2
 ```

 ## Feature